VRazgaitis/FAAS/technical_report.md

 **Fault Tolerance and Worker Monitoring**:
   - Heartbeat messages ensure worker health
-  - Tasks from failed workers are reassigned to Redis
+  - Tasks from failed workers are reassigned to the Redis task queue

 ## Pull Mode